Nuclear Medicine Specialists in Mobile, AL

 Nuclear medicine, or nuclear scan, uses a small amount of a radioactive substance to produce two or three-dimensional images of body anatomy and function.
 The diagnostic images produced by a nuclear scan are used to evaluate a variety of diseases.
 Sometimes a nuclear scan is combined with a CT scan.

-The board-certified radiologists at Alabama Coastal Radiology provide expert diagnostic imaging services to patients all across Mobile, Alabama and its surrounding areas.
-Learn more about the uses of nuclear medicine what you should expect during your exam with our providers when you call to schedule your appointment at any of our 8 conveniently located medical offices.
+The board-certified radiologists at Alabama Coastal Radiology, P.C. provide expert diagnostic imaging services to patients all across Mobile, Alabama, and its surrounding areas.
+Learn more about what to expect during a nuclear scan at any of our 8 locations in the Mobile area when you call your preferred location today.
+We have offices in Mobile, Saraland, Fairhope, Daphne, and Bay Minette, AL.

 What Are Some Common Uses of Nuclear Medicine?